gpestana/elasticsearch-production-book/README.md

 ## Elasticsearch in production

-### A battlefield tested bundle of best practices to run performant Elasticsearch in production.
+###A battlefield tested bundle of best practices to run performant Elasticsearch in production.

 - *Chapter 1*.
 Introduction
-	- What is Elasticsearch
-	- Use cases